The show begins.

 A crucial step in evolving beyond narcissistic abuse is to face your phantom, to delve into its pain and bring order to its inner chaos.
 Through conscious focus, you can transcend it and understand how it works and why it sabotages you.
 You can come to withstand its intensity and accept its presence — difficult as it may be.
 Your phantom does not want to be seen.
 It is hiding for a reason.

 Nonetheless, you can channel your Higher Self to see it and validate it.
 You can show it a reality far greater than itself.
 Prove to it that you are capable of taking over.
 Prove to it that you can bring people into your life who are there for your benefit and have your best interests at heart.
 Prove to it that you can manage the inevitably complex emotional states that dynamic relationships call for.
 Prove to it that you can assert your needs while setting boundaries that protect its sensitive nature.
 Prove to it that you can help it evolve, release its rage, and become a helpful participant in your life.
 Show it your assertiveness and tenacity.
 Have a noble vision, and convince your phantom to fall under the banner of that vision.
 Do these things, and you fortify yourself from narcissistic abuse — while also managing your own narcissism.
 Fail to do the above, and the phantom will have no choice but to resume its games.

-To better understand the mindset of the narcissist and begin healing from a narcissistic relationship, check out my book, How To Kill A Narcissist.
-In the follow-up, How To Bury A Narcissist, I delve deeper into the narcissistic family and Self-actualising after narcissistic abuse.
-If you need support in cultivating healthy, empowered relationships, then Transformational Life Coaching might also be helpful.
+To begin healing from narcissistic abuse, check out How To Kill A Narcissist, and its follow-up How To Bury A Narcissist.
+If you need support cultivating healthy, empowered relationships, then Transformational Life Coaching might also be helpful.